nariakiiwatani/react-plain-json-editor/README.md

 	})
 	return (
 		<textarea
-			ref={editorRef}
+			// bind useJsonEditor hook with an element ref={editorRef}
 			// if you need onChange event, you can pass it as usual onChange={handleChange}
+			// other properties are of course valid because it is a normal textarea
+			// value=""
 		/>
 	)
 }